 Jonas: Why don’t we start with how long you’ve known the Captain?

 Kort: I applied for the Liberation Federation after my home planet, thanks to Captain Michael, was freed from Dragimian rule.
-My father insisted it was only logical that I would join those my liberated my people to travel the universe and liberate other alien races facing the same oppression.
+My father insisted it was only logical that I would join those who liberated my people to travel the universe and liberate other alien races facing the same oppression.

 Jonas: There are some people back on Earth who say that the Federation no longer is the savior of those facing oppression, but the oppressors themselves.

 Kort: Yes.
 Humans.
 They are quite an interesting species.
 They wear their pride with such confidence…as if it is a blessing.
 I cannot say that I agree for the most part.
-It is logical that when a being faces an obstacle, or challenge, he has but three choices: Conquer, Accept or Submit.
-Humans however, look at problems at such distances and make judgements on how the problems should be fixed, while neglecting the very problems that are of the utmost importance, staring them in the face.
+It is logical that when a being faces an obstacle or challenge, he has but three choices: Conquer, Accept or Submit.
+Humans, however, look at problems at such distances and make judgments on how the problems should be fixed, while neglecting the very problems that are of the utmost importance, staring them in the face.
 This is why most earthlings care more about the political wars of deep space and not the rapidly depleting ecosystem of their home planet.

-Jonas: If this is the case, why have you continued to loyally serve under and Earthling Captain?
+Jonas: If this is the case, why have you continued to loyally serve under an Earthling Captain?

 Kort: If all beings in the universe are composed of the same matter, it is logical to assume that we would inherit the natural traits of the universe around us, which is composed of both great logic and immeasurable chaos.
 It is quite simple, depending on where you are standing, to say that one trait may be more valued than the other…but they are both very real.
 They are both very necessary for the grand theater of life to continue.
 This is why…(To Captain) Captain, an unidentified Federation cruiser had appeared on radar.

 Captain Michael: Switch to hailing frequency!…Unidentified Federation cruiser…Identify yourself!

-Bobby: The cruiser model matches one that was stolen a few weeks ago by rebel soldiers.
+Bobby: The cruiser model matches the one that was stolen a few weeks ago by rebel soldiers.